Best things to do in Sydney!

 - Explore the Bondi – Bronte Coastal Walk

 This is a spectacular coastal walk, taking in some stunning Sydney coastline and beaches.
 It’s a 4 km walk and you should allow about 1.5 hours.
 You can download the map here.
-Start your day off on the right foot by having breakfast at Trio’s or Porch and Parlour in Bondi.
+Fuel your walk by having breakfast at Trio’s or Porch and Parlour in Bondi.
 If you’re looking for a nibble at Bronte, you can’t go wrong with Three Blue Ducks.

 - Get a birds-eye view at the Sydney Tower Eye

 The Observation Deck at the Sydney Tower Eye provides a birdseye view of Sydney, and is well worth a visit.
 If unlike me, you’re not scared of heights, you may wish to try the Skywalk.
 Walking on air 268 meters above the city does not appeal to me!
-If you’re looking for a fine dining experience, 360 Bar and Dining, a revolving restaurant in the tower, is a great choice for lunch or dinner, with spectacular views.
+If you’re looking for a fine dining experience, 360 Bar and Dining, a revolving restaurant in the tower offers spectacular views.
 Enjoying the view with a glass of champagne is more my style!